Neon Genesis Evangelion: Plot

-After being absorbed by an Angel, Shinji breaks free thanks to Eva acting on its own.
-He is later forced to fight an infected Evangelion Unit-03 and watches its pilot, his friend and classmate Toji Suzuhara, become incapacitated and permanently disabled.
-Asuka loses her self-confidence following a defeat and spirals into depression.
-This is worsened by her next fight, against an Angel which attacks her mind and forces her to relive her worst fears and childhood trauma, resulting in a mental breakdown.
-In the next battle, Rei self-destructs Unit-00 and dies to save Shinji's life.
-Misato and Shinji visit the hospital where they find Rei alive but claiming she is "the third Rei".
-Misato forces scientist Ritsuko Akagi to reveal the dark secrets of Nerv, the Evangelion boneyard, and the Dummy Plug system which operates using clones of Rei, who was herself created with the DNA of Shinji's mother, Yui Ikari.
+After being absorbed by the Angel Leliel, Shinji breaks free thanks to Eva-01 acting on its own.
+He is later forced to fight Evangelion Unit-03, who has become infected, and its pilot, his friend and classmate Toji Suzuhara, becomes incapacitated and permanently disabled.
+Asuka loses her self-confidence following a defeat and spirals into depression, which is worsened by her next fight against the Angel Arael who psychologically attacks her mind.
+It forces her to relive her worst fears and childhood trauma, resulting in a mental breakdown.
+In the next battle, Rei sacrifices herself to self-destruct Unit-00 and save Shinji.
+Misato and Shinji visit the hospital, where they find Rei alive, but claiming she is "the third Rei".
+Misato forces the scientist Ritsuko Akagi to reveal the dark secrets of Nerv, the Evangelion boneyard, and the Dummy Plug system, which operates using clones of Rei, who was created using the DNA of Shinji's mother, Yui Ikari.
 This succession of events leaves Shinji emotionally scarred and alienated from the rest of the characters.
-Kaworu Nagisa replaces the catatonic Asuka as the pilot of Unit-02.
-Kaworu, who initially befriends Shinji and gains his trust, is in truth the final foretold Angel, Tabris.
-Kaworu fights Shinji, then realizes that he must die if humanity is to survive and asks Shinji to kill him.
-Shinji hesitates but eventually kills Kaworu; the event makes Shinji overridden with guilt.
+Kaworu Nagisa replaces the catatonic Asuka as Unit-02's pilot and befriends Shinji, gaining his trust.
+He is revealed to be the final foretold Angel, Tabris, and fights Shinji, realizing that he must die to allow humanity to survive.
+He asks Shinji to kill him, who hesitates but eventually kills Kaworu; an event that causes him to be overridden with guilt.

-After the final Angel is defeated, Gendo triggers the "Human Instrumentality Project", a forced evolution of humanity in which the souls of all mankind are merged for benevolent purposes, believing that if unified, humanity could finally overcome the loneliness and alienation that has eternally plagued mankind.
-Shinji's soul grapples with the reason for his existence and reaches an epiphany that he needs others to thrive, enabling him to destroy the wall of negative emotions that torment him and reunite with the others, who congratulate him.
+After the final Angel is defeated, Gendo triggers the "Human Instrumentality Project", a forced evolution of humanity in which the souls of mankind are merged for benevolent purposes.
+He believes that if unified, humanity could overcome the loneliness and alienation that has eternally plagued them.
+Shinji's soul grapples with the reason for his existence and experiences an epiphany that he needs others to thrive and to accept himself by seeing a potential Shinji in another reality.
+This enables him to destroy the wall of negative emotions that torment him and unite with the others, who congratulate him.